 Earlobe Repair

 Earlobe injuries are commonly caused by earrings.
 They can be simple or complicated, but more often than not can be repaired in the office under local anesthesia.
-Here are a few cases.
+A few examples follow:

 BEFORE